History BA (Hons)

 I was still quite young when I finished school so although I did consider other universities, I decided to stay close to home.
 During my final year I was awarded the Highland Society of London prize which is presented to the best undergraduate dissertation in the Humanities and Gaelic network across the Highlands and Islands.

-Caitlin Crawford graduated from our BA (Hons) History from UHI Argyll.
+Caitlin studied the BA (Hons) History at UHI Argyll.

 I really like the excellent facilities at UHI Inverness, and the whole experience was one of the best things I have ever done.